EdwinWalela/edwinwalela/content/posts/callback-functions.md

 }
 ```

-`printName` will be called once we retrieve a record from the database.
-The function takes in a parameter `name` and logs it onto the console.
+`printName` should be called once we retrieve a record from the database.
+The function takes in a `name` parameter and logs it onto the console.

 Our second function, `findUser` is responsible for querying the database and finding a `user` based on the `userId` field.

-`findUser` takes in two parameters, the `userID` and `printName` (a callback function).
+This function takes in two parameters, the `userID` and `printName` (a callback function).

 ```javascript
 function findUser(userId,printName){